 Keeping the land surrounding a lake forested is one key to protecting the water quality of the lake since forests naturally clean water.
 The forests around Sebago Lake act as a natural water filtration system which means higher quality drinking water which is less expensive to treat.
-To help conserve these forests, PWD works with local land trusts and others - a partnership known as Sebago Clean Waters (www. sebagocleanwaters.org) - to help willing landowners conserve forested land.
+To help conserve these forests, PWD works with local land trusts and others - a partnership known as Sebago Clean Waters (www.sebagocleanwaters. org) - to help willing landowners conserve forested land.
 PWD contributes up to 25% of the cost of conserving these priceless forests and the other partners raise the rest of the money.
-This effort has helped protect more than 6,000 acres of watershed forest in the last 20 years.
+This effort has helped protect more than 13,000 acres of watershed forest in the last 20 years.
 These forests will be naturally treating your water forever and many of them allow free public access.

-In 2020, the Sebago Clean Waters partnership received an \$8 million grant from the US Department of Agriculture to help conserve these forested lands.
-This money and other matching funds will help conserve more than 10,000 more acres of forest in the next 5 years.
+In 2020, the Sebago Clean Waters partnership received an \$8 million award from the US Department of Agriculture to help conserve forested lands around Sebago Lake.